bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 ## Upstream Services on OCP

-We have Kong Data Planes running on Platform Service's Silver and Gold Private OpenShift clusters.
+API Program Services (APS) has Kong Data Planes running on Platform Service's Silver and Gold Private OpenShift clusters.
 If your upstream services run on one of these clusters, then you will need to configuration the network polices to allow access from the API Gateway.